zeptofs/api-documentation/source/index.html.md

 `POST /agreements`

-Propose an Agreement to another Split Contact
+Propose an Agreement to another Zepto Contact

 <aside class="notice">You can set any of the term metrics to <code>null</code> if you wish them to not have a limit.</aside>